-What you must pay Services that are covered for you when you get these services A benefit period begins on the first day you go to a Medicare-covered inpatient hospital or skilled nursing facility (SNF).
-The benefit period ends when you haven't been an inpatient at any hospital or SNF for 60 calendar days in a row.
-Inpatient stay: Covered services received in a If your inpatient or SNF stay is no hospital or SNF during a noncovered inpatient longer covered, we will continue to cover Medicare Part B services at stay† the applicable cost-sharing listed If you have exhausted your inpatient mental health or elsewhere in this Medical Benefits skilled nursing facility (SNF) benefits or if the inpatient Chart when provided by network stay is not reasonable and necessary, we will not cover providers. your inpatient or SNF stay.
-However, in some cases, we will cover certain services you receive while you are in the hospital or SNF.Covered services include, but are not limited to: Physician services.
-Diagnostic tests (like lab tests).
+Inpatient stay: Covered services received in a hospital or SNF during a noncovered inpatient longer cove stay

+If you have exhausted your inpatient mental health or skilled nursing facility (SNF) benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient or SNF stay.
+However, in some cases, we will cover certain services you receive while you are in the hospital or SNF.
+Covered services include, but are not limited to:

+• Physician services.